AyushyaChitransh/LearningDocker/GSoC_application.md

 These will be primary tasks in this phase.
 The end product will be a collection of containers configured as per required services.

-#### Tasks for phase 1 (May 30 to June 26)
+#### Tasks

 1. Preparing independent and isolated containers for different services, by using a dockerfile or using a pre-existing official image of that service if available.
 2. Preparing a base Image using dockerfile for the components whose official docker image is not available.
 3. Writing the bash script to configure the services created for components in the image.
 4. Compose a docker out of the containers of components.

-#### Details

-**Week 1 and 2**:  Prepare dockerfile and make environment for tomcat and apache2.
-Scripting the process of generation of self signed SSL certificate.
-It will need some research and thus will need more time.
-Certificate generation may require use of open source applications.

-**Week 3 and 4**: Prepare dockerfile for php and mysql.

 ---
 ## Phase 2 (June 30 to July 24)
-Database: Reactome uses php5-mysql as RDBMS.
+**Database**: Reactome uses php5-mysql as RDBMS.
 There already exists a database which needs to be added and configured in the docker image.
 When docker will be created for the first time, a bash file will replicate the database in the volumes of docker image.
 The script will update the database in the image with master database on reactome server if newer database is available on the central server.

 **Neo4j**: Reactome uses neo4j.
 It is a graph database management system.
 Its official docker image for every version is available and desired version can be included in docker-compose.

 **Perl**: Also one of the components in Reactome uses perl, so we will need to install perl.
 Official docker image of perl has its vulnerabilities.
 So we shall create our own image by installing only required modules.
 There are a number of perl modules required to be included and the necessary modules will be installed.

 **Solr**: Solr is an open source enterprise search platform, written in Java.
 To use Solr, we need to create a "core" using script at start time, as an index for Reactome data.
 Core can be created in several ways, and we shall be using Docker-compose to create a Solr container with the index stored in a named data volume.

 **Java**: Reactome contains two JAVA based components for visualization of dataset analysis which are Fireworks and Fireworks JS.
 Fireworks is a java application that provides hierarchical visualisation of dataset analysis results in the context of the Reactome pathway structure.
 Similarly Fireworks Js is an exporter of the diagram viewer to a Javascript API.
     The java applications will be made available in a single container by specifying their Jar files.
 Reactome has a component named Pathway analysis service (Analysis Tools) which provides an API for pathway over-representation and expression analysis as well as species comparison tool.
 Reactome has other java applications such as: